 13. Dutch canals.
 No matter how many times I’ve walked/biked along Groningen canals, I NEVER get tired of them.

-Even though I would still like to experience living in another city/country for a year or two, when I think of settling down, the Netherlands ranks first.
+When I think of settling down, the Netherlands ranks first.
 I want to grow old and raise my children here.
 If I could go back in time, I would still move to the Netherlands without a doubt, because in the end, it all has been worth it.If I could go back in time, I would still move to the Netherlands without a doubt, because in the end, it all has been worth it.
 Click To Tweet

 At the time I’m writing this blog post, I’m feeling satisfied with my life.
 I’ve developed attachment to this place and things are falling into place.
 I’m the happiest I’ve been in a while, and soon, I’ll be getting my Dutch citizenship!